-5.4 Wards Canyon
+5.4 Ward's Canyon

-Previously unboatable due to restricted access and very low bypass flows, Wards Canyon will provide an exciting new whitewater boating opportunity.
-The segment has the best scenery of the Klamath River, in a narrow canyon with elaborate columnar basalt displays and good wildlife viewing, and it feels isolated despite its two-mile length.
-Wards Canyon has several fun-but-not-scary Class III/IV rapids concentrated in the short segment, and they will be boatable at low summer flows of 800 to 1,100 cfs.
-Close to the I-5 corridor along mostly paved roads, the segment has an efficient shuttle road out of sight and sound of the river that would allow multiple runs in a day.
+Previously unboatable due to restricted access and very low bypass flows, Ward's Canyon will provide an exciting new whitewater boating opportunity.
+The segment has the best scenery of the Upper Klamath River, in a narrow canyon with elaborate columnar basalt displays and good wildlife viewing, and it feels isolated despite its two-mile length.
+With drawdown, dam removal, and access at Copco Valley, the segment will include another mile of river with whitewater.
+Regardless of eventual length, Ward's Canyon currently has several fun-but-not-scary Class III/IV rapids, and they will be boatable at low summer flows of 800 to 1,100 cfs in the segment.
+Close to the I-5 corridor along mostly paved roads, the segment has the easiest access of any Upper Klamath run, and an efficient shuttle road out of sight and sound of the river allows multiple runs in a day.

 Summer flows will provide optimal technical boating and acceptable standard whitewater boating.

 This is the "happy story" for summer boating following Proposed Action dam removal and restoration, and it is likely to attract considerable guided and unguided use.
-Wards Canyon will not replace the longer and more challenging Hells Corner segment at peaking flows, but it will offer good-quality whitewater boating all summer long.
+Ward's Canyon will not replace the longer and more challenging Hell's Corner segment at peaking flows, but it will offer good-quality whitewater boating all summer long.

 The segment will need attention to access.
-Wards Canyon currently lacks an appropriate put-in, and there are few good stopping or hang-out locations in the heavily vegetated canyon.
-Planned new access above the head of the canyon (at Copco Valley) would increase the segment's length, thus including rapids that might emerge after Copco I and II dams are removed and Copco Reservoir is drawn down.
-The study put-in could probably be functional on a short-term basis with some parking improvements and a boat slide below the to-be-removed dam.
+Ward's Canyon currently lacks an appropriate put-in, and there are few good stopping or hang-out locations in the heavily vegetated canyon.
+Planned new access above the head of the canyon (at Copco Valley) would increase the segment's length, thus including rapids that emerge after Copco Reservoir is drawn down and Copco No. 1 and No. 2 Dams are removed.
+The study put-in could probably be functional on a temporary, short-term basis with some parking improvements and a boat slide below the to-be-removed dam.
 The current take-out at Fall Creek is well-located but needs organization and development.
-Drawdown of the reservoir might uncover scenic or whitewater features that would lengthen the run and argue for re-locating the take-out downstream, toward the mouth of Jenny Creek.
+Drawdown of the Iron Gate Reservoir might uncover scenic or whitewater features that would lengthen the run and argue for re-locating the take-out downstream, toward the mouth of Jenny Creek.